 - Soothes and Heals: Has anti-inflammatory properties that can calm skin irritation, reduce redness, and promote healing.

-- Antimicrobial: Helps in controlling bacterial growth, which can be beneficial for acne-prone skin or minor skin infections.
+- Contain Antimicrobial Property: Helps in controlling bacterial growth, which can be beneficial for acne-prone skin or minor skin infections.

 - Barrier Protection: Provides a protective layer, which can be particularly useful for skin conditions that require moisture retention or barrier repair.